How to Use Alt Codes Without a Numpad

 Typing Alt codes without a numpad using Character Map in Windows 11 or 10

-3. Click on “Character Map” from the search results to open it.
+3. Open “Character Map” from the results.

-6. Now, navigate to where you need the character and press Ctrl + V to paste it.Windows 11 Alt codes without number pad
+5. Go to where you need the character and press Ctrl + V to paste it.Windows 11 Alt codes without number pad

 Useful tip: Use Wireless Controller as Mouse/Keyboard in Windows 11